-Nutrition science defines foods as: ‘products derived from plants or animals that can be taken into the body to yield energy and nutrients for the maintenance of life and the growth and repair of tissues’ (1).
+Nutrition science defines foods as: ‘products derived from plants or animals that can be taken into the body to yield energy and nutrients for the maintenance of life and the growth and repair of tissues’ (3).

-Food law has a broad sweep effectively defining food as: ‘anything that is intended or offered for human consumption’ (5) which can include animals, plants, prepared or partly prepared; ingredients; additives; anything used in its preparation; anything that comes in contact with that substance, such as processing aids; or chewing gum (6).
+Food law has a broad sweep effectively defining food as: ‘anything that is intended or offered for human consumption’ (4) which can include animals, plants, prepared or partly prepared; ingredients; additives; anything used in its preparation; anything that comes in contact with that substance, such as processing aids; or chewing gum (5).

-The Food and Agriculture Organization of the United Nations (FAO) in 1994 classified food commodities into primary food commodities (fresh fruits, vegetables, grains, nuts, eggs, raw milk, meats and similar) and processed food commodities (eg: wheat flour, dried fruit, cheese) (3).
+The Food and Agriculture Organization of the United Nations (FAO) in 1994 divided food commodities into primary food commodities (fresh fruits, vegetables, grains, nuts, eggs, raw milk, meats and similar) and processed food commodities (eg: wheat flour, dried fruit, cheese) (8).
 The latter are primary commodities that have been processed, manufactured, dehydrated or milled.